armillio/jQuery-Parallax/README.markdown

 jQuery Parallax
 ===============

-jQuery Parallax is a script that simulates the parallax effect as seen on [nikebetterworld.com](http://www.nikebetterworld.com/).
+jQuery Parallax is a script that simulates the parallax effect that were used on nike better world.com.

 Plugin: jQuery Parallax
 Version: 1.2.0